Arthritis in Dogs Signs and Symptoms

 Only with a physical examination and x-ray will you be able to figure out what has got your pup down in the dumps lately.

-Canine arthritis is more common in senior dogs, but this progressive and painful joint disease can happen at any age.
+Arthritis is more common in senior dogs, but this progressive and painful joint condition can happen at any age.

-Depending on the cause of the condition, canine arthritis can be mild, moderate, or severe.
+Depending on the cause of the condition, arthritis can be mild, moderate, or severe.

 For senior dogs, if the layer of cartilage that normally cushions the joints has worn down over the years, they will be in a lot of pain.